 For example, the United States Jaycees’ policy of excluding women from membership was challenged in Roberts v.
 United States Jaycees (1984) under the Minnesota Human Rights Act as a violation of state anti-discrimination law.
 The Jaycees argued that enforcement of the act unconstitutionally limited their associational rights under the First Amendment, as it forced them to “associate” involuntarily with women.

-Right to associate deemed not absolute
+Right to associate is not absolute

 The Supreme Court acknowledged that the right to associate necessarily implied a right not to associate.
 But it also held that the right was not absolute and that a compelling state interest might justify a policy narrowly tailored to serve that interest.
 The elimination of certain forms of invidious discrimination, including sex discrimination, was sufficiently compelling to meet the standard.